giorava/new_profiler/README.md

 To run the **preprocessing**:

 1. Select the raw data folder using the `Browse` button.
 2. Display the metadata with `Show Metadata` and use this info to fill in the standard option fields.
-3. Fill in your account details in the `User Name` field
+3. Fill in your account details in the `User Name` field.
 4. Double-check the advanced options.
-Particularly, `Preprocessing Estimated Time`, `Perform Deconvolution during preprocessing` and `Memory required per image`
+Particularly, `Preprocessing Estimated Time`, `Perform Deconvolution during preprocessing` and `Memory required per image`.
-5. Press `Submit preprocessing`
+5. Press `Submit preprocessing`.

 At this stage, the preprocessing is running.
 You can monitor the job using the `Show queue` button.